-The impact of austerity measures enacted by Government, means that local government budgets have been and will continue to be radically reduced due to cuts in central government funding and local reductions in traditional income streams.
+The impact of measures enacted by Government, means that local government budgets have been and will continue to be radically reduced due to cuts in central government funding and local reductions in traditional income streams.
 Changes in local government financing mean that significant risks of funding of local services have been passed over by central government to local government through the changes to Business Rates Retention (BRR), Localisation of Council Tax support (LCTS) and New Homes Bonus (NHB).
+Changes in these areas are going to increase in size and scope due to Local Government reorganisation and the changes in business rates from a reset in 2026/27 and the basis in which funds are distributed by Government.
 That said, guidance in these areas is ever changing, making it difficult for authorities to reliably forecast or pre-empt financing arrangements going forward.

 These changes and the general move to local self-reliance has meant the Council has to look for income from other sources and has had make difficult decisions in relation to the level of Council Tax it will charge.
 Key decisions in this area have been to accept the government's offer to increase the Council Tax by £5 each year for the period of the MTFS, as the Council is in the bottom quartile of charge levied in England and Wales.
-The MTFS approved in November 2023 indicates savings of £0.9m will be required but not until 2026/27 and a further £1m in 2027/28 if the current levels of Government funding do not increase.
+The MTFS approved in February 2025 indicates savings of £3.45m will be required but not until 2027/28.
+There will hopefully be greater clarity in December 2025 as part of the finical settlement announcement by Government.

 The council continues to minimise increases to fees and charges (e.g. car parking charges) to assist local residents and businesses which means that the Council's budgets continue to be under pressure.
 The financial modelling and forecast contained in the MTFS have included these factors.
 In Leicestershire, the County Council's notes it is facing significant financial, demographic and service demand challenges.
-It needs to deliver a £6m budget shortfall next year - rising to £33m in 2026, £60m in 2027 and £83m by 2028.
 It is looking at how it can make savings from interactions with partners or increase income.
 The Medium Term Financial Strategy contains ten strategic financial objectives which seek to mitigate the impact of financial pressures on the Council.
 Details of these objectives are provided below: